vinibretas/dummyrepo/README.md

 1. Make script run in the background of server of laptop

-1. Send promp using OPENAI api
+1. Send prompt using OPENAI api

 ## Other features
 These features will have its feasability evaluated later